Severson-Group/AMDS/Motherboard/docs/Motherboard_REVC.md

 - Can connect up to 8 daughter cards.
 - Robust communication interface using differntial IO.
 - STM32F7 MCU
-- Higher throughput
+- Higher throughput of up to 1 MSPS

 ## Block Diagram / External Connections

-Eight daughter cards (DC) trnasmit data to STM32 MCU usind standard SPI signal.
+Eight daughter cards (DC) trnasmits data to the STM32 MCU usind standard SPI signal.
 Eight daughter cards are grouped into four pairs of daisy chan connection.
-This is daisy chain configuration which will have throughput of 1 MSPS.
+This is daisy chain configuration which will have the throughput of 1 MSPS.
 If the number of daughter cards are less than four, then single SPI configuration can be used.
-This single configuration will have throughput of 500 KSPS.
+This single configuration will have the throughput of 500 KSPS.
 This can be shown in bolck diagram as follows.

 <img src="Images/Measurementboard_REVC.svg" />
 <img src="Images/Motherboard_3d.png" width="500" />